-Clare Davis (Administrator – Fundraising) originally trained in Acting and Musical Theatre before starting a career in fundraising 10 years ago.
+Clare Davis (Fundraising Assistant and Friends Co-ordinator) originally trained in Acting and Musical Theatre before starting a career in fundraising 10 years ago.
 She has mainly worked for arts charities developing individual giving programmes, community fundraising strategies and trust and foundations fundraising.
 Coming from a musical family, Clare is delighted to be working for Apollo Music Projects and being part of such an inspiring team of people.

 Oliver Pashley is a London-based clarinettist and a freelance Schools’ Administrator for Apollo Music Projects.
 He has played with orchestras and ensembles including the Royal Philharmonic Orchestra, Britten Sinfonia, Philharmonia Orchestra and Bristol Ensemble.
 He teaches at City University London and is a member of contemporary quartet The Hermes Experiment, who have to date commissioned over 30 works from a wide variety of composers, and participated in education projects such as the Wigmore Hall Chamber Tots series.

-Hayley Pullen joined Apollo Music Projects as a Fundraising Assistant and Friends Co-ordinator in October 2016 and is also a freelance bassoonist specialising in historical instruments.
+Hayley Pullen joined Apollo Music Projects in October 2016 and is the Fundraising Administrator.
+She is also a freelance bassoonist specialising in historical instruments.
 These combined interests in performance and funding the arts have inspired her to maintain a career which incorporates both making art and making art happen.
 She has played with orchestras throughout the UK and has previously worked in fundraising for the Philharmonia Orchestra and Southbank Centre.

 Mary Paterson is Apollo Music Projects’s Finance Administrator.
 She has worked in arts management for 15 years, with roles across finance, strategy and programme management.
 She is also a writer who works across poetry, live art and critical theory.